baileySoobinPark/vv/reference/VERIFYNAME INTEGRATION STEPS/verifyname-api-implemantion/verifyname-request-verification.md

 #### 3. Return account owner information

-If the verification result for the address or tx\_hash field is MATCHED, the account owner information related to that account must be included in the response.
+If the verification result for the address or tx_hash field is MATCHED, the account owner information related to that account must be included in the response.

+Some fields in this response are optional.
+However, **it is recommended to populate all fields whenever relevant data is available**.

 The scope of information to be provided is as follows: